Systematic study of flow of protons and light clusters in intermediate-energy heavy-ion collisions with momentum-dependent potentials: The PHQMD results in comparison to experimental data

 \subsection{Directed and elliptic flow}

-We start now with the comparison of our PHQMD calculation with experimental observables.
+In this section we proceed to the comparison of our PHQMD calculation with experimental observables characterizing the anisotropy of the system in momentum space.
+The later is related to the the azimuthal distribution of particles in momentum space at the end of a heavy-ion collisions, which can be be analyzed by a Fourier series with the flow coefficient $v_n$, defined as

+$\phi$ is the azimuthal angle of the particle measured with respect to the event plane (or a "reaction plane") $\Psi_R$.
+The flow coefficients $v_n, \ n=1,2,...$ are defined with respect to $\Psi_R$ as average over all particles in all events for a given centrality range \cite{Ollitrault:1997di,Poskanzer:1998yz}:

 In this study we concentrate on the comparison of the PHQMD results with the fixed target experiments at SIS energies, HADES and FOPI, which have the advantage that they can define the reaction plane with high accuracy due to the HADES forward wall detector \cite{HADES:2022osk}, and the FOPI $4\pi$ geometry \cite{Reisdorf:2010aa}.
 We study the directed flow, $v_1$, and the elliptic flow, $v_2$ for Au+Au collisions, at three different but neighboring energies around $E_{kin} \simeq 1.2$ GeV.
+For the comparison of the PHQMD results with the HADES experimental data the HADES pseudo-rapidity acceptance cuts, $-0.79 < \eta_{CM} < 0.96$, are applied \cite{HADES:2020lob}.

 While in the theoretical model calculations the geometry of each collision is well defined because the reaction plane is linked to the coordinate system (i.e. $\Psi_{R}=0$), this is not the case for experiments, which measure only a subset of the final hadrons in a selected part of the phase-space.
 They are used to experimentally define the so-called event plane angle $\Psi_{EP}$, which has a dispersion around the ideal reaction plane angle $\Psi_{R}$.
 However, this dispersion can be estimated from data and is used to correct the measured raw flow coefficients.
 There are different methods employed to extract these corrections \cite{Ollitrault:1997di,Poskanzer:1998yz}; they might affect the flow $v_n$ at large $p_T$ in different ways (cf. the study within the PHSD model in Ref. \cite{Towseef:2023ytc}).